yunpeng5/UpdateRandom/README.md

 (3).
 Create a method object(e.g. “aliasMethod alm(n,p)” will construct an Alias Method object with size n and weight array p)\
 (4).
 Generate a random variable(e.g. “alm.ransample()” will generate a random sample)\
 (5).
 Update weight(e.g. “alm.change(index,new_weight)” will update the weight with a given index to new_weight)\
 (6).
-Compile your file with the method file using c++11(e.g. “g++ -std=c++11 <your file name>.cpp aliasMethod.cpp”)
+Compile your file with the method file using c++11(e.g. “g++ -std=c++11 yourFileName.cpp aliasMethod.cpp”)

-You may refer to our test file "testmain.cpp" as an example.
+To use these methods, you may want to further refer to our test file "testmain.cpp" as an example.
 The test platform can be built with “make“ command.